MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/install-guides.md

 1. In the **Region** field, keep the default setting.

    > [!IMPORTANT]
-   > If you set up a Dataverse environment instance in a different region than your default Azure Active Directory tenant region, the Dynamics 365 Guides model-driven app will not be available to install.
+   > If you set up a Dataverse environment instance in a different region than your default Azure Active Directory tenant region, the Dynamics 365 Guides model-driven app won't be available to install.
 If you'd like to set up a Dataverse environment instance in a region other than your default region, you must first [contact Microsoft support](https://support.serviceshub.microsoft.com/supportforbusiness) and ask to make your tenant into a multi-geo tenant for Power Platform.

 1. Select **Next**.
 For the database, select your language and currency, and set the **Enable Dynamics 365 apps** option to **Yes**.
 Keep the default values for the other fields.
 Then select **Save**.